Hatice Sultan (daughter of Mehmed IV): Marriages

 Hasan Pasha was exiled to Izmit in 1704.
 Hatice Sultan decided to go with Hasan Pasha to Izmit.
 She asked her brother, the new Sultan Ahmed III for the permission to go with her husband.
 He approved her permission.
 She lived there for three years.
 In 1707, Hasan Pasha was pardoned and was sent to Egypt whereas Hatice returned to Istanbul, he was appointed as the governors of Egypt, Tripoli and Kütahya.
 After the death of Hasan Pasha in December 1713 in Şanlıurfa, she was widowed again by his death.
-She never married again.
+She never married again and maintained a level of influence on her brother Ahmed III.

 Issue

-By her first marriage, Hatice had five sons, all dead in infancy:
+By her first marriage, Hatice had five sons, all dead in young age: